TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/UserManagement/GroupPermissions/Index.rst

 .. note::

    Setting permissions is not just about access rights.

-It is also about decluttering the interface by letting the users see only what is really useful to them.
+   It can also help to declutter the backend, ensuring that backend users only see and have access to the modules they require.

 .. _access-lists:
 .. _include-access-lists: